-In the two options, once the subtitle file is created, you can add them to your video.
+In the options, once the subtitle file is created, you can add them to your video.
 Again, here you have some options: to encode the subtitles in the video file or use it as closed captions.

 - Creating a text version of your podcasts will help you to tap into a new audience: the deaf and hard of hearing, which corresponds to 10-15% of the population.